jonataspessoa/jogoDaVelha/readme.md

 #How to play?

-1 - Click in button 'Resetar';
+1 - Click in button 'Reset';

 2 - The player will be selected randomly;